congmucc/blog/docs/en/index.md

   - title: "⚠️Notice"
     details: This blog is updated at random and currently serves as a guide for newcomers.
 For more information, please click on the GitHub repository in the upper right corner.
   - title: LANGUAGE
     details: Currently, only the "Getting Started" and "Introduction" sections are available in English.
 The rest of the notes are not supported at this time.
-Apologies for the inconvenience.
+Apologies for u.
 ---